rust-lang/rust/src/doc/guide.md

 Rust provides a method on these `IoResult<T>`s called `ok()`, which does the same thing as our `match` statement, but assuming that we have a valid value.
-If we don't, it will terminate our program.
+We then call `expect()` on the result, which will terminate our program if we don't have a valid value.
 In this case, if we can't get input, our program doesn't work, so we're okay with that.
-In most cases, we would want to handle the error case explicitly.
-The result of `ok()` has a method, `expect()`, which allows us to give an error message if this crash happens.
+In most cases, we would want to handle the error case explicitly. `expect()` allows us to give an error message if this crash happens.

 We will cover the exact details of how all of this works later in the Guide.
 For now, this gives you enough of a basic understanding to work with.